Termites in Palm Trees [Signs of Them + Treatment Options]

 Can Termidor be used on palm trees?

 Termidor is not designed or labeled to be used on trees.
-It is only designed to be used around buildings/structures.
-But, some folks claim Termidor doesn’t harm trees and works for treating subterranean termites infesting palm trees.
+It is only designed to be used around buildings and structures.
+But some folks claim Termidor doesn’t harm trees and works to treat subterranean termites infesting palm trees.

 After treating palm trees for termites, can they come back?

-What if I need to cut down a palm tree with termites?
+What if I need to cut down a palm tree with termites in it?

-If you need to get rid of palm trees that are infested with termites you should go ahead and remove the palm stump too.
-Don’t leave the palm stump because doing can leave a subterranean termite colony food and protection to continue living in your yard or property.
-They might then spread to other palm trees or buildings.
+If you need to get rid of palm trees that are infested with termites, you should go ahead and remove the palm stump too.
+Don’t leave the palm stump, because doing so can leave a subterranean termite colony without food and ample protection to continue thriving in your yard.
+They might then spread to other nearby trees or buildings.

 Termites in palm tree stumps